2026 FutureProof Program

 Lauren Wood, President, Appita

-Keynote: FutureProofing Fibre-Based Manufacturing (TBC)
+FutureProofing Fibre-Based Manufacturing

 Tech Keynote: AI and the Future of Manufacturing